Predictive posteriors under hidden confounding: Method

-Figure \ref{firstfig} illustrates the potential issues of standard methods when handling the above problem.
-The empty circles ($n=1000$) serve for training purposes to fit a standard Ordinary Least Squares (OLS) linear model.
+Figure \ref{firstfig} illustrates potential issues of standard methods when handling this problem.
+The empty circles ($n=1000$) serve for training purposes to fit a standard OLS linear model.
 Samples from a different test environment ($n_0 = 200$) are reflected with crosses.
 Predictions based on the trained model -the solid dots- clearly underperform, as they miss the crosses.

-In turn, frequentist GI \citep{meixide2025unsuperviseddomainadaptationhidden} (red dots) is able to capture the structure of the test environments by looking at the empty points and the rug on the horizontal axis, moving away from traditional reliance on regularization and \textit{finite robustness} \citep{bental} to implement optimal predictions in an unlabelled domain without sacrificing consistent estimation of causal parameters.
+In turn, frequentist GI \citep{meixide2025unsuperviseddomainadaptationhidden} (red dots) is able to capture the structure of the test environments by just looking at the empty points and the rug on the horizontal axis, moving away from traditional reliance on regularization and \textit{finite robustness} \citep{bental} to implement optimal predictions in unlabeled domains without sacrificing consistent estimation of causal parameters.